 - Assign contribution values to responses for performance reporting purposes (e.g., Accept = Positive).

-- Configure what event action the system should take for a response (e.g., Unavailable = Escalate), or configure whether the response should count towards meeting a required number of responses.
+- Configure what alert action the system should take for a response (e.g., Unavailable = Escalate), or configure whether the response should count towards meeting a required number of responses.

 - Configure response options to redirect users to a web address after they respond.